 So I’ve made it a habit to prioritize and strengthen IRL friendships with people who do things that aren’t marketing or internet-related.
 Some of my closest friends are social workers, teachers, vets, photographers, architects, nurses, and trades people.
 What a relief to not talk about hashtags and open rates!

 Giving my brain a break from work-related stuff means it’s fresh, ready, and inspired when I do ask it to think about that stuff.

 P.S.
-If you’d like to make your good habits stick, click here to join my free workshop on Thursday!
+If you’d like to make your good habits stick, click here to watch my free training!